tinydew4/gitbookio-documentation/import/README.md

 Importing an existing document to GitBook is now easy.

-You already have access to this feature either on the Import tab when creating a new book or on the welcome page of an empty book.
+You can access this feature either on the Import tab when creating a new book or on the welcome page of an empty book.

 ### Accepted formats